dokan-dev/dokany/documentations/mainpage.md

 Without this [Network Provider](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378776%28v=vs.85%29.aspx), Virtual drives mounted as network share will not be handled well by Internet Explorer and your drive could appear disconnected.

-If Network Redirector is setup by setting up an UNC Name, Dokan Network Provider will assign an UNC Name to the drive label automatically.
+If Network Redirector is setup by setting up a UNC Name, Dokan Network Provider will assign an UNC Name to the drive label automatically.

-## Testing your FileSystem
+## Testing your File System

 You can test you filesystem by using different tools.
 Microsoft has its own tools like [Runkarr](https://msdn.microsoft.com/en-us/library/windows/hardware/hh998457%28v=vs.85%29.aspx), [ IFSTest](https://msdn.microsoft.com/en-us/library/gg607473%28v=vs.85%29.aspx) or [Device Fundamentals](https://msdn.microsoft.com/windows/hardware/drivers/develop/how-to-select-and-configure-the-device-fundamental-tests).